EPCCed/2024-11-04-archer2-intro-develop/_episodes/06-profile.md

 ```
 {: .output}

 The new table above is the version generated from tracing data instead of the previous sampling data table.
 This version makes available true timing information (average per processor) and the number of times each function is called.
+We can also see a new section in Table 1, 'MPI_SYNC', which tells us how much time was spent waiting in collectives.
+This information is only found in event tracing runs.

 We can also get very important performance data from the hardware (HW) counters
 ```